Client: Vastint UK BV

 Comprehensive engineering

 Our engagement with Sugar House Island was characterised by a deep commitment to addressing the complex challenges inherent in rejuvenating a site with a significant industrial legacy.
-Our team conducted an exhaustive investigation, comprising over 200 points of analysis, to understand the environmental and structural nuances of the site thoroughly.
-This foundational work was critical in devising innovative and sustainable solutions to mitigate soil and groundwater contamination, thereby reducing long-term environmental liabilities.
+Due to its proximity to the water environment, bounded by the River Lea and Three Mills River, the redevelopment of the site imposed a significant pollution risk.
+Our contaminated land team conducted an exhaustive ground investigation, comprising over 200 points of analysis, to understand the environmental and structural nuances of the site thoroughly.
+This foundational work was critical in devising innovative and sustainable ground remediation solutions to mitigate soil and groundwater contamination, thereby reducing long-term environmental liabilities.

 Strategic river wall overhaul